 STRATEGIC ACTION 35

-Remove barriers to the processing or adequate disposal of marine litter collected in fishing vessels, including landfilling if relevant and in line with waste legislation, including by reviewing the option that any vessel involved in a removal scheme can land non-operational waste at participating harbours in Arctic countries.
+Remove barriers to the collection, processing and adequate disposal of marine litter collected by vessels.

+Review the option of amending MARPOL and other regulations to allow vessels involved in the collection of marine litter at sea to dispose of this non-operational waste in port reception facilities.

-Note: Divide into two seprate actions – one disposal facilities for fishing vessels.
+Note: Divide into two separate actions – one disposal facilities for fishing vessels.
 Second other ship related waste?

 STRATEGIC ACTION 36